Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-03-01.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what use his Department makes of information it collects in Palestinian camps in Lebanon.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what assistance his Department provides for (a) education, (b) youth services and (c) medical treatment in Palestinian camps in Lebanon.

 Mr Tobias Ellwood